MafaldaSFerreira/physalia_adaptation_course-2024/05_day5/Tutorial_Day5_FunctionalAnn.md

 write.table(outlier_temp_rda_bed, "05_bed/outlier_temp_rda.bed", row.names = FALSE, sep = "\t", quote = FALSE, col.names = FALSE)
 ```

 Apart from generating a `.bed` file containing the position of genes around RDA outliers, we also need a `.bed` file for all SNPs in our dataset.
-In the gene enrichment analysis, we will ask if we have an enrichment of a specific category of genes in the RDA SNP outliers against this set of background genes in out entire SNP dataset:
+In the gene enrichment analysis, we will ask if we have an enrichment of a specific category of genes in the RDA SNP outliers against this set of background genes in our entire SNP dataset:
 ```R
 # all SNPs positions in our dataset
 all_snps <- read.table("03_outliers/SNP_pos.txt", header = TRUE)